How to Conduct a Language Sample Analysis Using ELSA

 This helps differentiate language difficulty from attention, experience, or cultural factors.

-Step 8: Professional Judgment
+Step 6: Make an Informed Professional Judgment

 You’ll answer questions such as: